joereddington/PrivateInPublic/README.md

 Javascript designed to encrypt text between tags.

-This is a bookmarklet that allows you to encrypt small sections of the code you write into webpages.
+This is a bookmarklet that allows you to encrypt small sections of the content you write into webpages.
 It will convert:

 "I like [postmen]" into